Information privacy: Medical

 People may not wish for their medical records to be revealed to others due to the confidentiality and sensitivity of what the information could reveal about their health.
 For example, they might be concerned that it might affect their insurance coverage or employment.
 Or, it may be because they would not wish for others to know about any medical or psychological conditions or treatments that would bring embarrassment upon themselves.
 Revealing medical data could also reveal other details about one's personal life.
-There are three major categories of medical privacy: informational (the degree of control over personal information), physical (the degree of physical inaccessibility to others), and psychological (the extent to which the doctor respects patients’ cultural beliefs, inner thoughts, values, feelings, and religious practices and allows them to make personal decisions).
+There are three major categories of medical privacy: informational (the degree of control over personal information), physical (the degree of physical inaccessibility to others), and psychological (the extent to which the doctor respects patients' cultural beliefs, inner thoughts, values, feelings, and religious practices and allows them to make personal decisions).

 Physicians and psychiatrists in many cultures and countries have standards for doctor–patient relationships, which include maintaining confidentiality.
 In some cases, the physician–patient privilege is legally protected.
 These practices are in place to protect the dignity of patients, and to ensure that patients feel free to reveal complete and accurate information required for them to receive the correct treatment.

 To view the United States' laws on governing privacy of private health information, see HIPAA and the HITECH Act.
 The Australian law is the Privacy Act 1988 Australia as well as state-based health records legislation.

 Political

 Political privacy has been a concern since voting systems emerged in ancient times.
 The secret ballot is the simplest and most widespread measure to ensure that political views are not known to anyone other than the voters themselves—it is nearly universal in modern democracy and considered to be a basic right of citizenship.
 In fact, even where other rights of privacy do not exist, this type of privacy very often does.
-Unfortunately, there are several forms of voting fraud or privacy violations possible with the use of digital voting machines.
+There are several forms of voting fraud or privacy violations possible with the use of digital voting machines.